Drones Could Let First Responders Give Help Faster - D-brief

 While sitting in traffic on the way to work, Mark Hanna, an emergency pediatrician at Maimonides Medical Center in New York, watched as cars blocked the path of an ambulance on a choked-up Brooklyn street.

-Hanna, a self-proclaimed drone nerd, thought to himself: is there any way an airborne, medicine-carrying device could reach a patient faster than an ambulance on wheels?
-So, he looked into the response times of ambulances in the crowded NYC borough.
-Then, he flew his drone in comparable weather and wind conditions, to see how quick the drone could fly the same distance as an ambulance.
+Hanna, a self-proclaimed drone nerd, thought to himself: Is there any way an airborne, medicine-carrying device could reach a patient faster than an ambulance on wheels?
+He looked into the response times of ambulances in the crowded New York City borough.
+Then, he flew his drone in comparable weather and wind conditions to see how quickly it could travel the same distance as an ambulance.

 Earlier this month, Hanna presented preliminary findings at the American Academy of Pediatrics Conference in New Orleans.
-He admits the data isn’t a perfect picture of a drone’s efficiency in a city emergency, but it’s a start.
+He admits the data aren’t a perfect picture of a drone’s efficiency in a city emergency, but they’re a start.
 Laws prevent drone enthusiasts from flying their air vehicles in the city, so Hanna had to replicate the conditions of an emergency drone flight the best he could.

 A Race Against Time